omundy/learn-computers/topics-data-basics.md

+In modern computers, data is stored in an SSD (solid state drive) using electrons.
+Pretty much, each bit of data is repersented by an electron which will represent either 1 or 0 depending on its state.
+And then these 1’s and 0’s make up your data.
+This means the data can be read super fast as it’s essentially just electricity.
+Super interesting technology I’d recommend reading up on if you’re curious.

 ## How do computers store data?

-Computers don't actually *store data* (text, photos, video, etc.).
-Rather, computer storage has millions of tiny switches that can each be either `on` or `off`.
+Most modern computers use SSDs (solid state drives) to store *data* (text, photos, videos, etc.) by representing all the content of these files using electrons.
+A good way to think about data storage is to imagine millions of tiny switches inside your computer, and each can each be either `on` or `off`.

 <a href="assets/img/data-basics/data-switch-wall.png"><img src="assets/img/data-basics/data-switch-wall.png" height="310"></a> <a href="assets/img/data-basics/microchip.jpg"><img src="assets/img/data-basics/microchip-cropped.png" height="310"></a>

-A switch can be in only one of two states, `on` or `off`.
-Thus, this single binary value, the smallest unit of data a computer can store, is aptly named a **bit**.
+Since a switch can be in only one of two states, this single binary value, the smallest unit of data a computer can store, is aptly named one **bit**.

 <a href="assets/img/data-basics/data-switch-symbols.png"><img align="left" src="assets/img/data-basics/data-switch-symbols.png" height="150"></a>